csswizardry/csswizardry.github.com/_posts/2018-11-09-css-and-network-performance.md

 there hasn’t been a great deal of CSS-related content on this site for a while.
 Let me address that by combining my two favourite topics: CSS and performance.

-CSS is critical to rendering a page—a browser will not begin rendering until all CSS has been found, downloaded, and parsed—so it is imperative that we get it onto a user’s device as fast as we possibly can.
+CSS is critical to rendering a page — a browser will not begin rendering until all CSS has been found, downloaded, and parsed — so it is imperative that we get it onto a user’s device as fast as we possibly can.
 Any delays on the Critical Path affect our Start Render and leave users looking at a blank screen.